cloudevents/spec/primer.md

 attributes may be defined that facilitate meeting persistence requirements but it is expected that these will continuously evolve along with industry best practices and advancements.

+The CloudEvents spec currently does not mandate or advocate any specific mechanism or principles in the matter of Authorization, Data Integrity and Confidentiality, as the current intention behind this spec is not to define Security principles with regards to CloudEvents.
+Every implementor has a different principle for enhancing their security model.
+We leave it up to the implementor of the spec to provide additional details for hardening their security model as an extension field, which can be furthermore interpreted by the components implemented by the implementor of the specification themselves.
+However, if the community observes a pattern in usage of certain extension fields, as a standard way to deal with the topic of data integrity.
+In that case, such extension fields can be declared as official extension to the CloudEvent specification.

 ## Architecture